seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 # How did you test each functionaity with different test data

 ## Functionality 1.
 Register a new account
-This functionality was tested using four different test cases. <br />
+This functionality was tested using four different test cases within the script/side file best_buy_github.side. <br />
 <br />
 **NOTE: the following test cases only work if no one is already logged in to bestbuy.ca previously**
 <br />